thoncoin/join-the-community/README.md

 -Best team to find the total amount of conferences, seminars, forums organized -Best team to keep contributors motivated knowing that everybody have a full time job.
--Best team to identify the valuation of this project -Etc ....
+-Best team to identify the valuation of this project -Best team to Use Letter of Intent to get customer validation -Best team to administrate Risk Management Document -Best team to suggest cool features
+-Etc ....
 ```